 “You never know when it’s going to hit you in a Marathon.
 At 30km I was confident that I could hold it together, by 35km I started to break the race down into smaller and more manageable segments, I remember saying to myself; ‘Ok, just one 5km Parkrun to go’, ‘Alright 3km- that’s 7 and a half laps of the track’”.

-Willed on by his father Elsear, who had travelled to Fukuoka to act as a support crew, Tom finished in 2hr 14mins and 59sec- a five-minute personal best and Commonwealth Games A-Qualifier.
+Willed on by his father Elsear, who had traveled to Fukuoka to act as a support crew, Tom finished in 2hr 14mins and 59sec- a five-minute personal best and Commonwealth Games A-Qualifier.

 For now, Do Canto’s fate sits in the hands of the selectors.
 As it stands, he is fourth in line for the Commonwealth Games behind Michael Shelley, Liam Adams, and Chris Hamer.
 With just over four months to go until the Commonwealth Games, Tom will gear his preparations towards racing on the Gold Coast in April.